BeyondMicroControl/AsciiCAD/README.md

 ## Intro

 This is a browser-based app based on building blocks once raised to the level of art: ASCII.
-It was designed as a "digital essay" or testimony on how one can reach high complexity by strategizing bare-bones simplicity long before its very conception.
+It was designed as a "digital essay" or testimony on how one can reach high complexity by strategising bare-bones simplicity long before its very conception.

 In this project, our "vehicle" has a real use case: **embedding digital and electronic schematics directly inside source code**.
 Instead of attaching a cluster of external CAD files to source code, by means of AsciiCAD, schematics become **readable text** that live as close as possible to the software, firmware, or documentation they describe. **Caution**: AsciiCAD does not replace CAD apps for driving an entire PCB design workflow end-to-end; it is most effective for fast circuit prototyping.
 Adding (e.g., Arduino) source-code-embedded schematics indeed makes prototyping circuits and flashing their associated codebase faster as, now, it can all be one.